coinbase/solidity-style-guide/README.md

 #### 1. Errors

 ##### A. Using Custom Errors Over Require

-Utilize custom errors for clearer and more gas-efficient error handling.
+Custom errors are more gas-efficient and provide clearer error handling.
+Whenever possible, use them instead of `require` with a string message.

+Yes:

 ```solidity
 error InsufficientFunds(uint256 requested, uint256 available);